zendtech/devzone_conference_list/README.md

 * [php tek](https://tek.phparch.com/) : May 24-26, 2017 : Atlanta, GA US
 The premier PHP conference and annual homecoming for the PHP Community.
 This conference will be the 12th annual edition, and php[architect] and One for All Events are excited to bring it to Atlanta, the empire city of the south!

+* [Northeast PHP](http://northeastphp.org/) : August 9 to 11, 2017 : Charlottetown, PEI, Canada
+The Northeast PHP Conference is a community conference intended for networking and collaboration in the developer community.
+PHP + UX + WEB = The best low-cost conference in North America!

 ## South America

 ## Europe